rubymonsters/ruby-for-beginners/source/16-exercises/14-mailbox_csv.md

-# Reading from a CSV file
+# Reading from a CSV File

 So far our program has all the email data *hardcoded*: All the data is baked right into our code.
 Everytime you run it, it will display all the same emails.